-Formed in 2017 by AB 97 (Ting, 2017), an act of the State Legislature, the North Orange County Public Safety Collaborative was initially comprised of six cities, and has since been expanded to the following eleven cities: Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Orange, Placentia, Stanton, and Yorba Linda.
+Formed in 2017 by AB 97 (Ting, 2017), an act of the State Legislature, the North Orange County Public Safety Collaborative was initially comprised of six cities, and has since been expanded to the following twelve cities: Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Orange, Placentia, Stanton, and Yorba Linda.

 The Collaborative was established for a four year funding period ending June 30, 2021.
 The Collaborative was required to spend their state funds in accordance with the language in AB 97 (Ting, 2017).
 Funding was used for the following purposes: